quinncomendant/restickler/README.md

   -H             Abort if connected to an iOS hotspot.
   -I             Abort if internet is unreliable.
   -V             Print version information.
-  --self-update  Download the replace restickler with the latest release from GitHub.

 restickler runs the following commands to maintain the full lifecycle of a healthy repository: